uclahs-cds/tool-NFTest/README.md

 ## Configuration
 ### Environment settings
 Testing runs can be configured through environment variables.
 Theses variables can be stored in `~/.env` or `<current working directory>/.env` in `dotenv` format.
+See [template](.env-template) for an example.
 Alternatively, the variables can also be set through `export` (for `Bash` and `zsh` shells) in the shell prior to running the tool.
 The available environment variable settings are:

 |Variable|Description|Default|
 |:--:|:--:|:--:|